-More than 9,000 students now enroll in CSI's spring and fall semesters.
+More than 10,000 students now enroll in CSI's spring and fall semesters.
 Approximately 1,000 students enroll in the flexible four- to six-week summer semester programs.
-CSI offers 135 academic and technical degree and certificate programs for first and second-year students as well as for those who need shorter-term training for new careers or career enhancement.
+CSI offers 138 academic and technical degree and certificate programs for first- and second-year students as well as for those who need shorter-term training for new careers or career enhancement.

 CSI has dual credit agreements with 70 high schools from all over the state of Idaho which allow high school juniors and seniors to earn college and high school credits concurrently.
-Each year, approximately 2,500 high school students earn some 13,000 CSI credits before they graduate from high school, which not only saves them and their families money, but also gives them a beneficial head start in college.
+Each year, approximately 4,000 high school students earn more than 18,000 CSI credits before they graduate from high school, which not only saves them and their families money, but also gives them a beneficial head start in college.

-Two hundred-fifty students live in

-dorms on campus.
+Two hundred-fifty students live in dorms on campus.
 Another 100 live in the nearby, campus-owned North View Apartments.
-The new 40-unit, CSI-owned Eagle View Student Apartments, which will be completed for fall 2013, will house 80 more students within walking distance of the campus.
+The new 40-unit, CSI-owned Eagle View Student Apartments, house 80 more students within walking distance of the campus.
 The privately owned Campus Park apartment complex across the street from CSI accommodates another 500 students within easy walking distance to classes.

 Tuition and fees remain among the lowest in Idaho.
-Students pay \$115/credit.
-(At this writing, the CSI Board of Trustees has not voted on tuition/fees for the 2015/2016 school year.)
+Students pay \$130/credit.

-The student-elected Senate and Executive Cabinet play an active role in all decisions affecting student life and activities each year.
+The student-elected Senate plays an active role in all decisions affecting student life and activities each year.
 A Program Board of students, faculty, and staff provides many entertainment and enrichment events throughout the year, including music, magic, and comedy.